-As the final stage of the upgrade, the utility starts the reliable upgrade watchdog timer (WDT) and resets the ShMM using the FPGA capabilities for ShMM reset.
+As the final stage of the upgrade (which takes place if the option --install-only is not specified), the utility starts the reliable upgrade watchdog timer (WDT) and resets the ShMM using the FPGA capabilities for ShMM reset.
 (Refer to ShMM-700 Hardware Architecture Specification for background and details on the reliable upgrade WDT.)
-The reliable upgrade WDT is started with a 120 second timeout period.
+The reliable upgrade WDT is started with a 60 second timeout period.
 This period should be sufficient for the ShMM software to reach (after the reset and without strobing the reliable upgrade WDT) the point in time where the ShMM software can detect whether a reliable upgrade is in progress (by invoking rupgrade --status) and if so, strobe the reliable upgrade WDT via backend --strobe.

 The reliable upgrade utility can invoke an optional "hook" script that enables custom actions required by an application.
 After each stage of the upgrade procedure, the hook script is invoked as a sub-shell and given a single parameter: the stage number.
-Table 31 above describes all stages of the reliable upgrade that are visible to the hook script.
+Table 34 above describes all stages of the reliable upgrade that are visible to the hook script.

-The script returns 0 on success and a non-zero value in the case of a failure (in which case the upgrade procedure is terminated).
+The script returns O on success and a non-zero value in the case of a failure (in which case the upgrade procedure is terminated).

 No hook script is set up by default.
 The user can run the reliable upgrade utility in the Add Hook mode to install a hook script.
-The script is copied to the directory /etc/hook; so if the directory /etc is copied to the candidate location, this installation is permanent; however, if the command-line parameter --reset-etc is specified, all hook scripts are erased after the upgrade.
+The script is copied to the directory /etc/hook; so if the directory /etc is copied to the candidate location, this installation is permanent; however, if the commandline parameter -reset-etc is specified, all hook scripts are erased after the upgrade.